banzaicloud/kurun/README.md

 ### `kurun` is like `go run` to Kubernetes

-The `go run` command is a really convenient CLI subcommand for executing `Golang` code during the development phase.
+The `go run` command is a convenient CLI subcommand for executing `Golang` code during the development phase.
 A lot of our applications are making calls to the Kubernetes API and we needed a quick utility to execute the **Go code inside Kubernetes** very quickly.
 That's why we have written `kurun`, a dirty little bash utility, to execute Go code inside Kubernetes with a oneliner:

 `kurun run main.go`